Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 Another approach that was considered is introducing the class `TimeStamp` and the arithmetic operations on it that return `Duration`.
 However, it was concluded to be error-prone because it would be too easy to mix two timestamps taken from unrelated time sources in a single expression and get nonsense in the result.

+**Update:** after considering use cases (see [Noting time between two time marks](#noting-time-between-two-time-marks)), we decided to introduce a subtype of `TimeMark`, `ComparableTimeMark`, that allows arithmetic operations (subtraction, comparison) on time marks obtained from the same time source, even though mixing time marks from different time sources would lead to a runtime exception.

 ## API details